 - The first step in populating the DCD message with DSG Rules is to determine which Tunnel Groups the downstream channel belongs to.
 The concept of Tunnel Groups is introduced only in the MIB in order to simplify the configuration.
 Tunnel Groups are not visible in the DCD message, nor are they explicitly linked to other concepts in this specification.
 A downstream channel may belong to zero or more Tunnel Groups.
 The dsgIfTunnelGrpToChannelTable encodes the Tunnel Group membership for each downstream channel. - For each row in dsgIfTunnelGrpToChannelTable where the entry for dsgIfTunnelGrpDsIfIndex matches the downstream index {IfIndex}, the corresponding dsgIfTunnelGrpIndex indicates a Tunnel Group to which this downstream channel belongs.
-Additionally, each row contains the DSG Rule Priority (dsgIfTunnelGrpRulePriority), DSG UCID List (dsgIfTunnelGrpUcidList), and potentially some instances of the DSG Rule Vendor Specific Parameters (via dsgIfTunnelGrpVendorParamId) that apply to ALL DSG Rules for this Tunnel Group.
+Additionally, each row contains the DSG Rule Priority (dsgIfTunnelGrpRulePriority), and potentially some instances of the DSG Rule Vendor Specific Parameters (via dsgIfTunnelGrpVendorParamId) that apply to ALL DSG Rules for this Tunnel Group.

 Once the Tunnel Group membership is known, the DSG Agent can begin building DSG Rules.
-Iterating through each Tunnel Group to which the downstream channel belongs (iteration), the DSG Agent will add a TLV 50 for each associated DSG Tunnel (i.e., each row in the dsgIfTunnelTable with the appropriate dsgIfTunnelGroupIndex).
+Iterating through each Tunnel Group to which the downstream channel belongs (\iteration\), the DSG Agent will add a TLV 50 for each associated DSG Tunnel (i.e., each row in the dsgIfTunnelTable with the appropriate dsgIfTunnelGroupIndex).

 To start a DSG Rule, add a DSG Rule TLV (50) to the DCD message.
 The following paragraphs within this DSG Rule subsection only cover the parsing and assembly of a single DSG Rule within the DCD message.
-For each DSG Rule created in the DCD, these procedures must be repeated (iteration) for each DSG Tunnel in the Tunnel Group, and for each Tunnel Group to which the downstream channel belongs.
+For each DSG Rule created in the DCD, these procedures must be repeated (\iteration\) for each DSG Tunnel in the Tunnel Group, and for each Tunnel Group to which the downstream channel belongs.

-- DSG Rule Identifier (50.1) The Rule Identifiers are unique per DCD message.
-The Agent assigns the DSG Rule Identifier. - DSG Rule Priority (50.2) Using the value of DSG Rule Priority from the dsgIfTunnelGrpToChannelTable, add it to the DSG Rule. - DSG UCID List (50.3) Using the value of dsgIfTunnelGrpUcidList from the dsgIfTunnelGrpToChannelTable, add it to the DSG Rule. - DSG Client ID (50.4) The row in the dsgIfTunnelTable contains dsgIfTunnelClientIdListIndex which is used to index into dsgIfClientIdTable to fetch DSG Client IDs for the DSG Rule.
+• DSG Rule Identifier (50.1) - The Rule Identifiers are unique per DCD message.
+The Agent assigns the DSG Rule Identifier.

+- DSG Rule Priority (50.2) Using the value of DSG Rule Priority from the dsgIfTunnelGrpToChannelTable, add it to the DSG Rule.

+- DSG Client ID (50.4) The row in the dsgIfTunnelTable contains dsgIfTunnelClientIdListIndex which is used to index into dsgIfClientIdTable to fetch DSG Client IDs for the DSG Rule.
 Using index {dsgIfClientIdIndex}, add every valid DSG Client ID in the row of dsgClientIdTable to the DSG Rule.
 These Client IDs may be any or all of the following and should all be added to the DSG Rule.

 - DSG Broadcast (50.4.1)

 - DSG Well-Known MAC Address (50.4.2)

 - CA System ID (50.4.3)

 - Application ID (50.4.4)